ParkItLikeItsHot/park-it-like-its-hot/README.md

 ### Manually
 - run `npm run dev` to start the vite dev server
-- run `python -m flask --app backend/backend.py --debug run` to start the flask app
+- run `python -m flask --app backend/backend.py --debug run` or simply `python backend/backend.py` to start the flask app

 NOTE: When working on the frontend i recommend you use the vite dev server as it comes with some nice features including hot reloading.
 If you do this however, you'll need to start